protesilaos/my-website/_codelog/2024-12-11-emacs-diff-save-some-buffers.md

 ---
-title: "Emacs: make `save-some-buffers` show diff on demand"
+title: "Emacs: make 'save-some-buffers' show diff on demand"
 excerpt: "A small tweak to make the `save-some-buffers` command show a diff on demand between the buffer and its file."
 ---